awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts.md

 You can also designate Security Hub master and member accounts with operations in the Security Hub API\.
 Use the following Security Hub API operations in the order listed to create master and member accounts\.

-Use these operations to designate a master account and then send an invitation to become a member account\.
+**To designate a master account and send invitations to become a member account**

-****

-1. Run [CreateMembers](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_CreateMembers.html) using the credentials of the account that has Security Hub enabled\.
+1. Run [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_CreateMembers.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_CreateMembers.html) using the credentials of the account that has Security Hub enabled\.
 This is the account that you want to be the master Security Hub account\.

-1. Run [InviteMembers](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_InviteMembers.html) using the master account\.
+1. Run [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_InviteMembers.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_InviteMembers.html) using the master account\.

 Use these operations to enable Security Hub and then accept an invitation\.
 Use the credentials for the account you invited to become the member account\.

-****
+**To enable Security Hub for the member accounts and accept the invitation**

-1. Run [EnableSecurityHub](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html) for each account that you invited\.
+1. Run [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html) for each account that you invited\.
 Security Hub must be enabled in the account before the account owner can accept the invitation\.

-1. Run [AcceptInvitation](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AcceptInvitation.html) for each account you invited to accept your invitation\.
+1. Run [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AcceptInvitation.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AcceptInvitation.html) for each account you invited to accept your invitation\.

 ## Accounts and data retention in Security Hub<a name="securityhub-data-retention"></a>